erizov/Professor/semester_2/lecture_09_behavioral_patterns/template_method/README.md

 ### Debugging

 7. What are the most common mistakes when implementing TemAlgorithmMethod?
-8. How would you test yoAlgorithmplate Method deployment?
+8. How would you test yoAlgorithmplaTechniquehod deployment?

 **Scoring**: If you can answer 6+ questions confidently, you've mastered this strategy!